davidgf/design-patterns-in-ruby/command.md

 end
 ```

 However, a complex GUI could have hundreds of buttons, which means that we would end up having several hundreds of subclasses of our button.
 There is an easier way.
 We can factor out the code that performs the action into its own object, which implements a simple interface.
-Then, we can refactor our button's implementation to receive the command object as a parameter and calling it when it's clicked.
+Then, we can refactor our button's implementation to receive the command object as a parameter and call it when it's clicked.

 ```ruby
 class SaveCommand